Yes, There Are Asset & Income Protection Strategies to Help

 Because Medicaid includes the assets of both spouses when dividing the eligibility of the sick spouse regardless of whose name it is owned under, it is critically important that the family maximize the CSRA available to the healthy spouse remaining at home, otherwise everything the family worked for and saved during the marriage will have to be spent down and lost before Medicaid comes to the rescue.

 So what can be done?
 Fortunately, a lot.
-First, advanced planning should be considered depending on the age and health of each spouse.
-If a crisis situation is not at hand, meaning imminent placement or need for placement in a nursing facility, etc., then a five-year asset protection plan should/can be implemented after five (5) years and if structured correctly, the assets are legally free from the spenddown requirements mandated by the state and beyond the reach of the nursing home and others.
+First, advanced planning can and should be considered depending on the age and health of each spouse.
+If a crisis situation is not at hand, meaning imminent placement or need for placement in a nursing facility, etc., then a five-year asset protection plan should/can be implemented.
+After five (5) years and if structured correctly, the assets are legally free from the spenddown requirements mandated by the state and beyond the reach of the nursing home and others.

-But what happens if you don’t have five (5) years?
+But what happens if you don’t have five (5) years to wait?
 What if you are in a crisis and mom or dad will need placement somewhere in a matter of months, weeks or even days?
 Well, a lot can still be saved and in many cases almost everything.
-It depends on a number of factors unique to each couple but the good news is that there is hope, even if dad needs placement next week.
+It depends on a number of factors unique to each couple but the good news is that there is hope, even if dad/mom needs placement next week.

 The solution to your crises is to call me immediately.
 Alert my support staff that you are in crisis and need to get in to see me right away.
 We’ll get you in.
 If you are a child of aging parents, etc., and live far away, we can video conference or schedule a conference call at a set date and time.
 Before we talk, I’ll send you an informational questionnaire that when completed will give me an immediate road map of exactly what we can do to protect your loved ones.

-In addition, the state allows the community spouse to keep $1,991.25 per month, an amount referred to as the Minimum Monthly Maintenance Needs Allowance (MMMNA).
+In addition, New Jersey allows a community spouse to keep $2,030 per month, an amount referred to as the Minimum Monthly Maintenance Needs Allowance (MMMNA).
 What exactly does this mean?
 Say a community spouse receives $500 in Social Security per month, while the institutionalized spouse receives $1,250.
-The $1,250 will automatically go to the community spouse since they have yet to the reach the MMMNA of $1,991.25, as opposed to the nursing home.
+The $1,250 will automatically go to the community spouse since they have yet to the reach the MMMNA of $2,030, as opposed to the nursing home.
 However, if the community spouse were to earn $3,250, as opposed to $500, then the nursing home would take the $1,250 that the institutionalized spouse is receiving every month from social security, as opposed to the community spouse.